Anthony Kumpen

 Anthony Kumpen (born 3 November 1978) is a Belgian professional racing driver and team manager.
-Kumpen currently works as the team manager for PK Carsport in the NASCAR Whelen Euro Series.
-He previously competed full-time in the NASCAR Whelen Euro Series, winning the championship twice in 2014 and 2016.
+Kumpen currently works as driver and team manager for PK Carsport in the NASCAR Whelen Euro Series.
+He previously competed full-time in the series, winning the championship twice, in 2014 and 2016.
 He also joint-held the record of the most 24 Hours of Zolder wins with six.